haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Wondrous item, rare (requires attunement)
 This gem has 3 charges.
 As an action, you can speak the gem’s command word and expend 1 charge.
 For the next 10 minutes, you have truesight out to 120 feet when you peer through the gem.
 The gem regains 1d3 expended charges daily at dawn.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 223

 Giant Slayer
 Weapon (any axe or sword), rare